darryncampbell/OEMInfo-DeviceIdentifiers-Sample-Xamarin/README.md

 ### Assigning access

-If you failed to correctly allow your application access to oem_info service, you will see an error stating so against each property you did not assign access to, as shown below:
+If you failed to correctly allow your application access to oem_info service, you will see something similar to what is shown below:

 ![no_service_access](https://github.com/darryncampbell/OEMInfo-DeviceIdentifiers-Sample-Xamarin/raw/main/screenshots/Not%20granted.jpg)

-Assign access to your device and re-run the application.
+Assign access to your device and retrieve the device identifiers.
 You can do this by pressing the top button, "Request Permission through EMDK Access Mgr"

 ### OEMInfo version

-If your device does not support the specified identifier then you will see the same error against that identifier.
+If your device does not support the specified identifier then you will see an error against that identifier.
 For example, I installed this application on a TC57 whose version of OEMInfo was too old to return the BT MAC address:

 ![No BT MAC](https://github.com/darryncampbell/OEMInfo-DeviceIdentifiers-Sample-Xamarin/raw/main/screenshots/tc57.jpg)